Braden-Cox/stock-picker-application/README.md

 python -m app.pipeline.verify_picks --all python -m app.pipeline.rank_picks
 ```
-Most commands accept `--limit` to cap how much they process in one run, and `verify_picks` accepts `--user_id` to target a single user instead of everyone pending.
+Most commands accept `--limit` to cap how much they process in one run. `verify_picks` additionally accepts `--user_id` to target a single user, `--skip_scrape` to re-score already-stored posts without new scraping, and `--ignore_cooldown` to re-select users regardless of the 31-day scrape cooldown (used to drain a historical backlog left by a large one-time backfill).

+Note: `store_posts` reports the number of posts it *received*, not the number stored — the engagement filter and deduplication drop a large fraction before insert, so the database row count is expected to be much lower than the scraped count.

 ---